ACIT student wins 2021 Congressional App Challenge

 “Once I created the app, I sent the code to my fellow students for them to use,” he said.

-“I am very impressed with all of the app submissions this year and the ideas and innovation that went into their creation,” Van Drew said.
-“It is apparent through Te’Jean’s app that a lot of time and effort was put into creating a tool for students to assist them with their schoolwork.
-Congratulations Te’Jean on receiving this prestigious award; I look forward to seeing you succeed in your future endeavors.”
+"It is apparent through Te'Jean's app that a lot of time and effort was put into creating a tool for students to assist them with their schoolwork," Van Drew said.

 School officials were pleased to see Te’Jean earn the honor.